ascholerChemeketa/cs160Reader/_sources/ParallelProcessing/AmdahlsLaw.rst

 We would see a speedup of 1.43 times.
 40% of the work needs to be done in serial.
 The other 60% is split into two equal parts, so instead of taking 60% of the time only takes 30%.
 So we can get the work done in 70% of the original time, or 1.43x faster.

-Lets say we use 3 workers on the same job:
+Let's say we use 3 workers on the same job:

 :math:`\textrm{Speedup}(N) = \frac{1}{(1-P) + \frac{P}{N}} = \frac{1}{(1-0.60) + \frac{0.60}{3}} =  \frac{1}{0.40 + 0.20} = \frac{1}{0.60} = 1.67`